jordijoangimenez/Getting-Started/pages/emergency-alerts/repositories.md

 ---

-## 5G Broadcast Transmitter for QRD and CRD (with support for Emergency Alerts): [rt-mbms-tx-for-qrd-and-crd](https://github.com/5G-MAG/rt-mbms-tx-for-qrd-and-crd/tree/emergency-alerts){: .btn .btn-5gbcea } [Releases](../releases.html#project-5g-broadcast-emergency-alerts){: .btn .btn-release }
+## 5G Broadcast Transmitter for QRD and CRD (with support for Emergency Alerts)
+[rt-mbms-tx-for-qrd-and-crd](https://github.com/5G-MAG/rt-mbms-tx-for-qrd-and-crd/tree/emergency-alerts){: .btn .btn-5gbcea } [Releases](../releases.html#project-5g-broadcast-emergency-alerts){: .btn .btn-release }

 This repository holds an extension of an MBMS-enabled eNodeB tailored to operate as a 5G Broadcast transmitter compatible with Qualcomm Reference Design (QRD) and QRC devices.
 In addition, System Information Blocks relevant for Emergency Alerts (e.g. SIB12) can be transmitted.